Skip to content

 One single system across the whole group

 Eight brands, hundreds of millions of garments per season and a global supply chain.
-The accessible solution had to be a single one, fit into the existing labelling process and roll out simultaneously across every market.
+The accessible solution had to be a single one, fit into the existing labeling process and roll out simultaneously across every market.

 Close-up of an Inditex label with a NaviLens code next to the usual QR